 - All soft tissue present in the segment

 - The skin area innervated by segment spinal nerve

 The individual systems are anatomically and functionally perfectly matched and form a functional unit.
-Pathophysiologically, however, this means that a malfunction in one of the parameters has an immediate negative impact on the other structures.
+Pathophysiologically, however, this means that a malfunction in one of the structures has an immediate negative impact on the other structures.

-The vertebral foramen is a large central opening that is formed between the vertebral body anteriorly and vertebral arch posteriorly.
-The diameter and shape of the vertebral foramen varies, depending on the segment level, as a result of the differences in size of the vertebral bodies, depending on the spine section and their positioning in the cavity.
+The vertebral foramen is a large central opening that is formed between the vertebral body anteriorly and the vertebral arch posteriorly.
+The diameter and shape of the vertebral foramen varies, depending on the segment level, as a result of the differences in the size of the vertebral bodies, depending on the spine section and their positioning in the cavity.

 The spinal canal

 The spinal canal (or vertebral canal) forms a passage opening for a number of important structures of the human body.
-This contribution is limited to the neuronal structures spinal cord, and the spinal dura mater.
+This contribution is limited to the neuronal structures’ spinal cord, and the spinal dura mater.